engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 </style>

 ```
-Importantly, these rules are *scoped to the component*.
+Importantly, these rules are <span style="color:red">scoped to the component</span>.
 You won't accidentally change the style of `<p>` elements elsewhere in your app, as we'll see in the next step.

-## e Nested Components (parent - child components )
+## e Using Components - Nested Components (Parent - Child)

 It would be impractical to put your entire app in a single component.
 Instead, we can import components from other files and then use them as though we were including elements.

-We now present you 2 files: App.svelte and Nested.svelte.
+We now present you 2 files: `App.svelte and Nested.svelte`.

-Each .svelte file holds a component that is a *reusable self-contained block of code* that encapsulates HTML, CSS, and JavaScript that belong together.
+Each `.svelte` file holds a component that is a <span style="color:red">reusable self-contained block of code</span> that encapsulates HTML, CSS, and JavaScript that belong together.

-Let's add a `<script>` tag to App.svelte that imports the file (our component) Nested.svelte into our app...
+Let's add a `<script>` tag to `App.svelte` that imports the file (our component) Nested.svelte into our app...

 ```html
 <script>